pabera/chaplin-i18n/README.md

 This is a small localization library for [Chaplin](https://github.com/chaplinjs/chaplin).
 As soon as I am finished with it I'll try to propose it as a pull request since it might be useful in general.

+*Attention:*
+* This is still work in progress ;)
+* chaplin-i18n only works when you are using Handlebars as your templating engine

 ## Configuration

 ### Requirements